 Sometimes referred to as sea cows, manatees are funny-looking beasts – all blubber and slightly egg-shaped!
 However, the manatee is one of the most fascinating critters you’ll find beneath the water.
 Slow and steady, they appear cuddly and cute – but what else are they known for?

-Take a look at our fact file below for more information on what to expect from the humble manatee.
+Take a look at these fun facts about manatees for more information on what to expect…

 There are three distinct types of manatee, as well as dugongs – West African, Amazonian and West Indian.

 The average manatee is likely to weigh five or six times the bulk of an average human being.
 You’ll find manatees which weigh as much as 1,200lbs.
 That’s as much as some dairy cows!

 3. Most of a manatee’s bulk is down to innards!

 It’s a common misconception that a manatee is all fat and blubber.
 In fact, the majority of their bulk is due to the sheer size of their digestive system.
 Therefore, they don’t actually have much fat to protect them against the cold.

 The word ‘manatee’ derives from ‘manti’ in Carab, which roughly translates to ‘udder’.
 No wonder, then, that people refer to them as sea cows!